 Snoring can be dangerous to one’s health.
 Research indicates that 75% of people who snore have a condition called obstructive sleep apnea where they actually stop breathing at intermittent intervals during sleep.
 If unattended to, this can lead to heart disease.

 There is even a “snore test” to help you decide if you have a problem.
-And if you do, here are some of the tips and tricks that have been found effective to help you minimize the problem.
+And if you do, here are some of the tips and tricks that have been found effective to eliminate snoring or at least help you minimize the problem.

 Change Sleeping Positions

-Snoring seems to be at its peak when the snorer lies flat on his or her back.
-This is the position that best allows the tongue and soft palate to block the breathing passage.
+Snoring seems to be at its peak when the snorer is sleeping flat on his or her back.
+This is the sleep position that best allows the tongue and soft palate to block the breathing passage.

-Changing sleeping positions and lying on one’s side can reduce snoring significantly.
+Changing sleeping positions and sleeping on your side can reduce snoring significantly.
 Many people find that a long body pillow can help make this ab easier transition.

-Piling up pillows to raise the head can help, but this can also lead to neck problems.
+Piling up pillows to raise the head can help prevent snoring, but this can also lead to neck problems.
 Some beds can be raised, and this would also help improve the breathing “angle.”

 Avoid Stimulants and Depressants